Tyson Beckford: Personal life

-On Monday, June 6, 2005, Beckford was injured during a vehicle accident in Secaucus, New Jersey.
-"Shortly before 5:00 a.m., he lost control of his 2004 Dodge Ram SRT-10 and struck a utility pole.
-The vehicle caught fire immediately after the collision, but Beckford was able to pull himself out before the red pick-up became fully engulfed in flames."
+On June 6, 2005, Beckford was injured during a vehicle accident in Secaucus, New Jersey, in which his 2004 Dodge Ram SRT-10 struck a utility pole and caught fire.
 He was taken to the Jersey City Medical Center and hospitalized for head trauma and cuts.

-During an interview on The Oprah Winfrey Show Tyson claimed the accident had a profound effect on his spirituality.
+During an interview on The Oprah Winfrey Show, Tyson claimed the accident had a profound effect on his spirituality.

-In the aforementioned Oprah interview, Tyson said, he was stopped at a stop sign on Route 3 in Secaucus, New Jersey, just outside of New York City, when he says his truck was rear-ended by a tractor-trailer.
-"I did a 180 spin and had my clutch foot in and my brake foot in.
-I was literally standing on top of it.
-I just hit the pole and wrapped the front end of my truck around it, and that was it."
-But that wasn't it.

-"I remember hitting the steering wheel," Tyson says.
-"It felt like someone had taken a baseball bat and hit me on the [right] side of my face.
-I fell back into my seat and it was such a shock.
-I didn't know what happened and I wasn't moving.
-Then I figured, 'Okay, I'm dead.'

-However, Detective Thomas O'Keeffe reportedly described the accident without mentioning a tractor-trailer, (as quoted previously): "Beckford, 34, lost control of his 2004 red Dodge Ram shortly before 5 a.m.
-Monday (June 6, 2005) and skidded into a pole.
-The truck caught fire, and Beckford was able to pull himself out before it became fully engulfed in flames."

 Beckford has been a resident of the New Jersey communities of Edgewater and West New York.

-Beckford has a son (born in 1998) from a previous relationship with celebrity stylist April Roomet, who appears on the E!
+Beckford has a son (born 1998) from a relationship with stylist April Roomet, who appears on the E!
 Television program Candy Girls.

-Beckford is an ambassador for the non-profit Kick 4 Life, an organization that uses the power of soccer to engage vulnerable youth in holistic care and support in Lesotho.
+Beckford is an ambassador for the nonprofit Kick 4 Life, an organization that uses the power of soccer to engage vulnerable youth in holistic care and support in Lesotho.